 Hear the Lord

-Join us for a definitive 959 journaling series!
+Join us daily for 959 journaling!

 This is a space to deepen your connection with God, grow in faith, and find encouragement as we walk this spiritual path together.
 Let’s discover the impact of His word in our daily lives!

-Week of May 18th
+Week of June 8th

 ——————